Paroyer/ModCatalogue/Mods/BrightNight.md

 ## Side Note

-Just put the .cwmod inside the /Mods folder and it automaticaly apply, there's now command/config.
+Just put the .cwmod inside the /Mods folder and it automaticaly apply, there's no command/config.

 ## Media
 <!--START_SLIDESHOW-->